 There is no cookbook or manual for “how to” when it comes to diversity work.
 Engaging conflict is adaptive not technical in our approach.
 However, there are some approaches that work better than others.
 In this workshop Participants will learn strategies for how to engage when they experience, commit, or witness a microaggression as a way to move through the tension.

 Unpacking White Privilege in the Workplace

 When trying to practice multicultural inclusion, too often the focus is on fixing “the other”, that is, staff or clients of color, leaving white perspectives, culture and identity normalized and unexplored.
-Through storytelling, discussion and experiential exercises we will shift the focus to examine how white cultural norms and privileges can create barriers to equity.
-By bringing into focus the ways white privilege operates on a personal and institutional level in organizations, we will be able to see how white allies and people of color can work together to reform systems and engage in culturally responsive practices.
+Through storytelling, discussion and experiential exercises this session shifts the focus to examine how white cultural norms and privileges can create barriers to equity.
+By bringing into focus the ways white privilege operates on a personal and institutional level in organizations, participants will be able to see how white allies and people of color can work together to reform systems and engage in culturally responsive practices.

 Working with Immigrant Communities

 Foreign born communities are an essential part of American life and often face many challenges when adjusting to life in a new culture.
 Immigrant communities also face discrimination and bigotry in the racialized culture of the United States.
 This workshop is designed to utilize an equity lens to help participants better engage and serve immigrant communities by looking at different factors related to human migration, growing a capacity to anticipate some core challenges immigrants communities typically face, and offer skills to improve cross-cultural communication with immigrant communities.